 Built in this secluded spot, to help guard against smuggling and invasion, this beautiful renovated coastguard cottage is the perfect location for a holiday away from the hustle and bustle of modern life.

 Sleeps 4 people (+2 on sofa bed)

 South facing decked garden

 Flat screen TV & DVD player to master bedroom

 Flat screen TV & DVD player to 2nd bedroom

 Selection of DVD’s, board games and books

 Right beside the sea, near the village of Camber, and with views in every direction, Coastguards Lantern is a special, recently renovated holiday cottage surrounded by wild beauty.
 To one side is SSSI-designated marshland (Site of Special Scientific Interest).
-To the other, the sea.
-The only neighbors are other two Coastguard Cottages at Jury’s Gap, so seclusion is a given.
+To the other, the sea, so seclusion is a given.
 Yet you are only a few minutes’ drive to the medieval Cinque Port town of Rye for shops, pubs and restaurants.

 Coastguards Lantern is a modified traditional coastguards cottage with modern updates layered over its 143-year-old bones.
 As soon as you step inside, you will note the careful attention paid to this home’s renovation.